 - 1-4: As in the case for the cylinder's curved surface, the top surface is parameterized, then the local tangent is computed, and the local oriented surface differential element is computed.
-The integrand is produced with the inner-product with the vector potential evaluated at the cylinder's top.
-5-6: There is a singularity at the cylinder surface that produces a little extra work on our part to ensure - that we don't evaluate at this singularity.
-To get a closed form of the integral over θ , it is useful to divide space into four regions where the potential is to be measured: 1) Inside the cylinder radius and above the cylinder top; 2) Inside the cylinder radius and below the cylinder top; 3) Outside the cylinder radius and below the cylinder top; 3) Outside the cylinder radius and below the cylinder top; 4) Outside the cylinder radius and below the cylinder top.
-These give the same result, so long as we don't evaluate at the cylinder's surface.
+The integrand is produced with the inner-product with the vector potential evaluated at the cylinder's top. - 5-6: There is a singularity at the cylinder surface that produces a little extra work on our part to ensure that we don't evaluate at this singularity.
+To get a closed form of the integral over θ, it is useful to divide space into four regions where the potential is to be measured: 1) Inside the cylinder radius and above the cylinder top; 2) Inside the cylinder radius and below the cylinder top; 3) Outside the cylinder radius and below the cylinder top.
+These give the same result, so long as we don't evaluate at the cylinder's surface. - 7: The top integrand in r can be integrated for $r \in (0,1)$ and produces a closed form. - 8: A function for the contribution of the upper disk, TopContribution, is defined.

-pdf (evaluated, b&w)
+notebook (non-evaluated) pdf (evaluated, color)